Ludacris: Philanthropy

+Awards and honors

+Ludacris has won many awards throughout his career, including three Grammy Awards for his music and an ensemble Screen Actors Guild Award for his performance and the 2004 movie Crash.

 In October 2019, Ludacris was named the artist-in-residence at Georgia State University, where he will mentor students in the Creative Media Industries Institute.

-On April 13, 2022 Georgia State University announced the Georgia Board of Regents approved for Ludacris to receive an honorary Bachelor of Science degree in Music Management.
-He received this honorary degree on May 4, 2022 at the commencement ceremony at Center Parc Stadium where he also delivered a speech.
+On April 13, 2022, Georgia State University announced the Georgia Board of Regents had approved Ludacris to receive an honorary Bachelor of Science degree in Music Management.
+He received this honorary degree on May 4, 2022, at the commencement ceremony at Center Parc Stadium where he also delivered a speech.

 Controversy

 T.I.

 Tensions began when T.I. saw Disturbing tha Peace rapper I-20's video in which a man wearing a shirt with the words "Trap House", was being beaten.
 T.I. believed the man's shirt actually said "Trap Muzik", perhaps interpreting this to be a reference to his album of the same name.
 Later, G-Unit artist Young Buck asked these two fellow Southern rappers to appear on his new record on the track "Stomp".
 T.I. recorded a verse that contained a line that Young Buck considered to be an insult towards Ludacris, "Me gettin' beat down?/That's ludicrous".
 Young Buck spoke to Ludacris about his interpretation of the event.
-Ludacris then later recorded a verse that can be found on the album "Straight Outta Cashville".
+Ludacris then later recorded a verse that can be found on the album Straight Outta Cashville.
 T.I's record company wanted Ludacris to change his verse before they sanctioned it but Ludacris refused and T.I. was therefore replaced by Game on the album version.

 On June 24, 2007, at the Sunset Tower Hotel in West Hollywood, California, T.I. was involved in a physical altercation.
 During a luncheon held by Kevin Liles of Warner Music Group (parent company of T.I.'s label, Atlantic Records), the MC got into a fight with Ludacris' manager Chaka Zulu.
 According to witnesses, T.I. punched Zulu in the face and choked him and a small, brief melee ensued.

-T.I. was awarded honors for Best Hip-Hop Artist at the BET Awards, and took the opportunity to apologize for his scuffle with Disturbing tha Peace executive Chaka Zulu earlier in the week.
+T.I. was awarded honors for Best Hip-Hop Artist at the BET Awards, and took the opportunity to apologize for his scuffle with Zulu.
 While accepting his award, he expressed regret over the situation.
-"They say it's a fine line between brilliance and insanity," he said, in an apparent reference to his troublesome alter ego, T.I.P.
+"They say it's a fine line between brilliance and insanity", he said, in an apparent reference to his troublesome alter ego, T.I.P.
 During the broadcast, cameras showed his onetime rival Ludacris smiling in the audience.

 The two rappers have resolved their disagreement and have collaborated on four songs: "Wish You Would" off Ludacris's sixth studio album Theater of the Mind, "On Top of the World" off T.I.'s sixth studio album Paper Trail, and "We in This Bitch" off DJ Drama's album Quality Street Music.
 The original version of the latter had Kanye West.
 The two have also collaborated on Big Boi's song called "In The A", released on the 2012 album Vicious Lies and Dangerous Rumors.